List of Puddle Lane books

 The Puddle Lane children's books were published by Ladybird Books during the second half of the 1980s.
-The stories were based on a TV program of the same name.
-Sheila K McCullagh, who wrote the stories for the TV program, also wrote the books.
+The stories were followed by a TV programme of the same name.
+Sheila K McCullagh, who wrote the stories for the TV programme, also wrote the books.

+History

+The books are directed to children who are between the ages of 3.5 and 6.5.
+Five illustrators worked on the books.
+The first batch of 12 books was released on 12 September 1985.

+After the books went out of print, the publisher Mercury Junior and Sheila McCullagh came to an agreement in 2006 to have the publisher print more copies of the books.
+The publisher targeted parents who in their youth were viewers of the television programme Puddle Lane to purchase the books.

+Premise

+The books take place in Puddle Lane, a fictional place in Candletown.
+A magician lives in Puddle Lane as do cats who reside in his garden.
+There is the Griffle, an affable monster capable of partially disappearing.
+When he does this, viewers can see just his tail or his eyes and ears.
+The stories feature four kids: Sarah, Davy, Hari, and Gita.

+List of books

 Five sets of books were produced, the first set being the easiest to read (Reading Programme Stage 1).
 Books of each set featured a distinct cover colour.
 All books are in hardcover format, 7 inches tall and 4.75 inches wide (standard Ladybird format).
 Here's a list of all 54 books in the series: